Verification of Enrollment and Degree

-If for some reason the enrollment verification certificate supplied by the National Student Clearinghouse does not meet your specific need you can request a customized Enrollment/Degree Verification report.
-To do so please go to the Enrollment and Degree Verification Request Form.
+If for some reason the enrollment verification certificate supplied by the National Student Clearinghouse does not meet your specific need, you can request a customized Enrollment/Degree Verification report.
+To do so please send a detailed message to Verifications.
 Verification requests may also be faxed to (715) 836-3846.

 Agencies requesting Verification

 If you are an employer, credit card company, scholarship, insurance company, or any other agency needing to verify student enrollment or degree, or dates of attendance please see the National Student Clearinghouse page.

 In order for enrollment verifications or academic records to be processed by other countries some require an apostille, a state seal indicating authenticity of the entity providing the information.
 The Records and Registration Office processes the initial information in preparation for the student to request and apostille from the Office of the Secretary of State, Wisconsin.
 Information about apostille processing for the Office of the Secretary of State can be found at Apostilles.

 To obtain proof of residency/enrollment in order to meet the new voting requirement for Wisconsin, a student may go to MyBlugold CampS, select Student Center and then from the drop down menu select Voter Verification.
 Upon selecting the Voter Verification drop down, a PDF will generate indicating your campus/local address and your enrollment status for the semester.
 This document is required for proof of residency when using the Student Voter ID (provided by the Blugold Card Office) in order to vote in an election within Wisconsin.

 See the Government Accountability Board: Registration and Voting website for more information.

 What May Be Released Without the Student's Signature (Unless Previously Restricted by the Student)